Israel-Hamas captive release expected on Monday before Egypt summit

 Once Israel confirms all 20 living captives are in Israeli territory, it says it will start releasing Palestinian prisoners.

-Israel says it expects to receive all its remaining living captives from Gaza early on Monday, a key step in the ceasefire now in effect.
+Israel says it expects to receive all its remaining living captives from Gaza early on Monday, a key step in the ceasefire between Israel and Hamas now in effect.

-Speaking on Sunday, government spokeswoman Shosh Bedrosian said Israel anticipates all 20 living captives will be returned together in the early hours of Monday.
+Speaking on Sunday, government spokeswoman Shosh Bedrosian said that Israel anticipates all 20 living captives will be returned together early on Monday.

 Recommended Storieslist of 3 items